Zhydee/Analyzing-HTTP-Traffic-with-Wireshark/README.md

 </p>

 **✅ Expected Output:**
-> Only HTTP packets should be visible in the capture, helping to identify web-related traffic such as GET and response headers.
+>The capture file should contains only HTTP packets, which helps isolate and identify web-related traffic.
+This includes HTTP GET requests and their corresponding response headers, making it easier to analyze the HTTP communication without unrelated protocol noise.

 ---